-- 2.1 The membership of the Performance and Resources Board is as follows: - a) Police, Fire and Crime Commissioner - b) Deputy Police, Fire and Crime Commissioner - c) Chief Fire Officer / Chief Executive or Deputy Chief Fire Officer - d) Director of Corporate Services - e) Chief Executive for the Police, Fire and Crime Commissioner - f) ECFRS S151 Officer - g) Head of Performance and Scrutiny (Fire and Rescue) for the Police, Fire and Crime Commissioner - 2.2 Additional members may be invited by the Commissioner to support agenda discussions. - 2.3 This meeting will be chaired by the Commissioner or the Deputy Commissioner.
+- 2.1 The membership of the Performance and Resources Board is as follows: - a) Police, Fire and Crime Commissioner - b) Deputy Police, Fire and Crime Commissioner - c) Deputy Chief Fire Officer - d) Director of Corporate Services - e) Director of People Services - f) Director of Operations - g) Chief Executive and Monitoring Officer for the Police, Fire and Crime Commissioner - h) ECFRS Chief Financial Officer - Strategic Head of Performance and Resources for the Police, Fire and Crime Commissioner - j) Head of Performance and Scrutiny (Fire and Rescue) for the Police, Fire and Crime Commissioner - 2.2 Additional members may be invited by the Commissioner to support agenda discussions. - 2.3 This meeting will be chaired by the Commissioner or the Deputy Commissioner.